-Exciting News - the 590,000th person read this Magazine on 17 May 2015.
+Exciting News! the 660,000th person read this Magazine on 28 August 2015.
 An innovative new way of promoting tourism in the Hunter Valley region of New South Wales in Australia, selected Australian cities, and featured overseas countries.
 Featuring MICE and Corporate Travel news, destinations and events.
 On the right hand side of the page you will find an index of articles by date, by world location, and by popularity.
-Happy New Year 2015 and reading!
+Happy reading!

 Thursday, 3 May 2012